 The situation is made even more confusing by those who use the term “Carcinoid and Neuroendocrine Tumors” inferring that it is a separate disease from the widely accepted and correct term ‘Neuroendocrine Tumor’ or Neuroendocrine Neoplasm.
 A separate discussion on this subject can be found in this post here.
 I encourage you to stop using the term ‘Carcinoid’ which is just perpetuating the problem.

-If you read any NET support website it will normally begin by stating that Neuroendocrine Tumours constitute a heterogeneous group of tumours.
+If you read any NET support website it will normally begin by stating that Neuroendocrine Neoplasms constitute a heterogeneous group of tumours.
 This means they are a wide-ranging group of different types of tumours.
-However, the latest WHO classification scheme uses the terms ‘Neuroendocrine Tumour’ for well differentiated Grade 1 (low-grade), Grade 2 (Intermediate Grade) and Grade 3 (High Grade) NET; and ‘Neuroendocrine Carcinoma’ for Grade 3 (High Grade) poorly differentiated tumours.
+However, the latest WHO classification ssystem uses the terms ‘Neuroendocrine Tumour’ for well differentiated Grade 1 (low-grade), Grade 2 (Intermediate Grade) and Grade 3 (High Grade) NET; and ‘Neuroendocrine Carcinoma’ (NEC) for poorly differentiated tumours which are by default grade 3 or high grade.
 They also use the term ‘Neoplasm’ to encompass all types of NET and NEC.
 So Grade 1 is a low-grade malignancy and so on (i.e any grade of NET is a malignant tumour).
-You may benefit from reading my blog on Staging and Grading of NETs as this is also a poorly understood area.
+You may benefit from reading my blog article on Staging and Grading of NETs as this is also a poorly understood area.

 By any accepted definition of cancer terms, a tumour can be non-cancerous (benign) or cancerous (malignant).
 This is correct for any cancer type.
 For example, the word is used in the 2016 version of Inter Science Institute publication on Neuroendocrine Tumors, a document I frequently reference in my blog.
 For example, I’ve seen statements such as “These tumors are most commonly benign (90%)” in relation to Insulinoma (a type of Pancreatic NET or pNET).
 Ditto for Pheochromocytoma (an adrenal gland NET).
 Adrenal and Pituitary ‘adenomas’ are by definition benign (adenoma is the benign version of Adenocarcinoma).
 And I note that there is a ‘benign’ code option for every single NET listed in the WHO International Classification of Diseases (ICD) system.

-The ‘BUT’ is this – all WHO classification systems are based on the concept that all NETs have malignant potential.
-The WHO 2017 classification update confirmed this thinking by adding endocrine organs.
+The ‘BUT‘ is this – all WHO classification systems are based on the concept that NETs always have malignant potential.
+The WHO 2017 and 2019 classification updates confirmed this thinking.

 Can Tumours be Malignant or become Malignant?

 Using the definition above, if a tumour invades and destroy nearby tissue and spread to other parts of the body, then it’s malignant (i.e Cancer).
-However, there’s a reason why the WHO declared in 2010 that all NETs have malignant potential (as amplified in WHO 2017).
-It may not happen or it may happen slowly over time but as Dr Richard Warner says, “they don’t all fulfill their malignant potential, but they all have that possible outcome”.
+However, there’s a reason why the WHO declared in 2010 that all NETs have malignant potential (as amplified in WHO 2017 and 2019).
+It may not happen or it may happen slowly over time but as Dr Richard Warner says, “they don’t all fulfil their malignant potential, but they all have that possible outcome”.
 Thus why ongoing surveillance is important after any diagnosis of Neuroendocrine Tumour of any grade or at any stage.
 Dr Lowell Anthony, a NET Specialist from the University of Kentucky explains this much better than I can – CLICK HERE to hear his two-minute video clip.
+This issue even caused confusion with doctors, some of whom still think a Stage 4 NET is still benign.
+Not only is this very insensitive to the patient concerned but it also goes against all the definitions of ‘benign’ and ‘malignant’ that exist in authoritative texts.
+Just as insensitive as telling a patient that Neuroendocrine Tumours are not really cancer.

 Remember, I’m not a medical professional, so if you are in any doubt as to the status of your NET, you should discuss this directly with your specialist.
 A good place to start is evidence of your Grade, Differentiation, Primary Site Location and Stage.